Elbert Henry Gary

 Elbert Henry Gary (October 8, 1846 – August 15, 1927) was an American lawyer, county judge and business executive.
-He was a founder of U.S. Steel in 1901, bringing together partners J. P. Morgan, Andrew Carnegie, and Charles M. Schwab.
+He was a founder of U.S. Steel in 1901 alongside J. P. Morgan, William H. Moore, Henry Clay Frick and Charles M. Schwab.
 The city of Gary, Indiana, a steel town, was named for him when it was founded in 1906.
 Gary, West Virginia was also named after him.
 When trust busting President Theodore Roosevelt said that Gary was head of the steel trust, Gary considered it a compliment.
 The two men communicated in a nonconfrontational way, unlike Roosevelt's communications with leaders of other trusts.

 Biography

-Elbert Gary was born near Wheaton, Illinois, on October 8, 1846, to Erastus and Susan Abiah (Vallette) Gary.
+Elbert Henry Gary was born near Wheaton, Illinois, on October 8, 1846, to Erastus and Susan Abiah (née Vallette).
 He attended Wheaton College and graduated first in his class from Union College of Law in 1868.
 The school later became the Northwestern University School of Law.
 Gary started to practice law in Chicago in 1871 and also maintained an office in Wheaton.
 He was a co-founder (with his uncle, Jesse Wheaton) of the Gary-Wheaton Bank.

 While he was working as a young corporate attorney for railroads and other clients in the years after the Great Chicago Fire, Gary was elected president of Wheaton three times, and when it became a city in 1892 he served as its first mayor for two terms.